 6.6 There are some heritage interests both Aboriginal and European surrounding the site, how will the Solar Farm affect these?

 Lot 1 – the southern portion of the proposed site has no heritage listing.
 An application was made to include this area in the adjacent Hollis Park listing and put it on the state heritage register, however the Heritage Council of WA (HCWA) declined to list and the City agreed.

-The three lots which form the northern part of the proposed solar farm site are listed in the municipal Heritage Inventory as part of the Hollis Park listing and have landscape significance.
+The three lots which form the northern part of the proposed solar farm site (possible future stages) are listed in the municipal Heritage Inventory as part of the Hollis Park listing and have landscape significance.
 The area is not listed at a state level.
 The site has historic significance for its former use running horses and access to South Beach, and for its associations with the marine/boat building industry in the South Fremantle area; it has social value for the local community.
-However due to its use as a landfill site much of the landscape has been modified.
-In addition its classification as contaminated access to the site has been restricted for many years.
+However due to its use as a landfill site; much of the landscape has been modified.
+In addition its classification means contaminated access to the site has been restricted for many years.

 The use of the site for a solar farm will cause minimal disturbance and would be removable, leaving the site much as it is today.